alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/github-actions.md

 ## Runner

-A **runner** is a machine with the Github Actions `runner` application installed.
-Then `runner` waits for available **jobs** it can then execute.
-After picking up a job they run the job's **actions** and report the progress and results back to Github.
-Runners can be hosted on Github or self-hosted on your own machines/servers.
+A **runner** is a machine with the [Github Actions `runner` application](https://github.com/actions/runner) installed.

+1. A `runner` waits for available **jobs** it can then execute.
+2. After picking up a job they run the job's **actions** and report the progress and results back to Github.
+3. Runners can [be hosted on Github](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) or self-hosted on your own machines/servers.

 ## Syntax of the .yml File